valkey-io/valkey-glide/java/DEVELOPER.md

 ./gradlew test
 ```

-To run a unit test, use the following command:
+To run the unit tests, use the following command:

 ```bash
 ./gradlew :client:test